-Customize your master’s degree based on your interests and career goals.
+Customize your in-person or online 48-credit master’s degree based on your interests and career goals.
+The program can be completed in three semesters.

 Connect with Your Advisor

-Your personal enrollment advisor is ready to help you navigate the application process, understand admission requirements, customize your program (see options below) to meet your career goals, explore options for financing your education, and connect with current students, alumni, career advisors, and faculty.
+Your personal enrollment advisor is ready to help you navigate the application process, customize your program to meet your goals, explore options for financing your education, and connect with current students, alumni, and faculty.
 Connect with your enrollment advisor.

-Students may specialize in one of the following optional areas:
+Students may specialize in the following optional areas:

 The 16-credit Intercultural Competence specialization equips students with the knowledge, skills, and attitudes to lead and train multicultural teams, to interact with diverse stakeholders, to create effective assessments and training materials, and to meet the challenges of working and interacting in intercultural settings.